SCREED GIANT LIMITED TERMS AND CONDITIONS OF BUSINESS

 Order: the Customer’s order for the Goods, as set out in the Customers purchase order form OR overleaf OR in the Customer’s written acceptance of the Supplier’s quotation, or overleaf as the case maybe.

-Supplier: Screed Giant Limited a company registered in England and Wales at companies House with company number 08558786, whose registered office address is Unit 6 The Business Centre, Barlow Drive, Winsford, Cheshire CW7 2GN.
+Supplier: Screed Warehouse is a Limited company registered in England and Wales at Companies House with company number 14483832, whose registered office address is Silk Point Queens Avenue, Macclesfield, Cheshire SK10 2BB.

 1.2 Construction.
 In these Conditions, the following rules apply: